Menu

 Using Equity Release for Care Planning

 Financing home care in your senior years can be expensive.
 Equity release for over 75s is only suitable when it’s used to help finance home support in the long term.
-Equity release is unlikely to be suitable for anyone who feels they may require assisted living, such as retirement accommodation or moving into a nursing home.
+Equity release is unlikely to be ideal for anyone who may require assisted living, such as retirement accommodation or moving into a nursing home.

 The reason is that as a lifetime mortgage is secured on your home, the loan is repaid when you move into long-term care.
-If that’s something you expect to happen shortly, such as under five years, it’s unlikely to be suitable.
+If that’s something you expect to happen within the next five years, it’s unlikely to be suitable.

 Funding care at home can be done, but only after your local authority has carried out a means test of your circumstances.
-To be assessed for financial support for home care with your local authority, your home is excluded.
+Your home is excluded from being assessed for financial support for home care with your local authority.

 Suppose you’re already receiving financial support for care services at home.
-In that case, equity release can trigger a re-evaluation, after which you can be asked to pay contributions towards your care package or to pay all of it, depending on how much your savings have increased.
+In that case, equity release can trigger a re-evaluation, after which you may be asked to contribute towards your care package or pay the entire amount, depending on the increase in your savings.

 About Interest Serviced Lifetime Mortgages

 Equity release for over the 70s tends to have more flexibility to suit different needs.
-One of those is considering joint applications because the financial situation will change when one partner passes or moves into long-term care.
+One of these is considering joint applications, as the financial situation may change when one partner passes away or moves into long-term care.

 Based on a joint application, both incomes are included, meaning you can contribute up to 100% of the interest, but only when the two pension incomes are available.